Brussels Studio - Mapping the adventure of Middle School Theatre: A guide to developing an international middle school theatre curriculum.

 Mapping the adventure of Middle School Theatre: A guide to developing an international middle school theatre curriculum.

 This step by step guide takes the teacher through the stages of building an authentic, creative and engaging 21st century middle school theatre programme.
-Using ISTA’s ensemble approach and pedagogy, this workshop.
+Using ISTA’s ensemble approach and pedagogy.

 Middle school theatre teachers from any programme or anyone interested in using theatre in their classroom.